The Best Italian Appetizer Recipes

 Which appetizer can I make ahead of time?

-Most Italian appetizers can be made ahead of time and stored in the fridge until you’re ready to serve them.
-The Oven-Baked Beet Chips are a great option to make ahead of time and add to your appetizer table when it is time to eat.
+Most Italian appetizers can be made ahead of time and stored in the fridge until you're ready to serve them.
+These beet chips are a great option to make ahead of time and add to your appetizer table when it is time to eat.

 Depending on which type of appetizer you decide to make, you can prepare a few of the components ahead of time and simply assemble them before your guests arrive.